 How To Simplify Your Life Right Now

 1. Less Social Media

 I have read some statistics, about people under 25 spending an average of 34.3 per week on social media.
-That is 5 hours per dag spend on social media!
-People over 25 spend an average of 3 hours per day on social media.
+That is 5 hours per day spent on social media!
+People over 25 spend an average of 3 hours daily on social media.

-One way to efficiently cut your time of social media is creating time blocks in which you can access social media, and creating time blocks where you cannot access your accounts.
+One way to efficiently cut your time on social media is creating time blocks in which you can access social media and creating time blocks where you cannot access your accounts.

 2. Declutter Your House (And Your Mind)

 Decluttering your house will also lead to decluttering your mind.
 When you get rid of things, you will open up new space for other things to show up!